 Member of the Guardian Council, YOTI

-Developing altruly – a new kind of mobile giving app (Summer 2016)
+Developing altruly – a new kind of mobile giving app (SUMMER 2017)

 In October 2015, CARE International announced the appointment of Ken Banks as their first ever Entrepreneur in Residence (EiR).
 Ken will spend time with CARE over the next year helping them make sense of the increasingly complex world of social innovation and technology-for-development.
 Further details on what Ken will be doing, and how EiR’s work, are available in an interview republished here.

 In November 2013 we self-published our first social innovation book examining the concept of accidental, reluctant innovation.
 Following the success of that book a publishing deal was signed in early 2015 with Kogan Page, one of the leading publishers in Europe.
-That second book, “Social Entrepreneurship and Innovation: International Case Studies and Practice”, is due for release in March 2016.
+That second book, “Social Entrepreneurship and Innovation: International Case Studies and Practice”, was released in March 2016.

 From its roots in small-scale African development projects in the early 1990’s, kiwanja.net has always had a strong local community focus.
 Our Means of Exchange project looks at how emerging technologies can be used to democratise opportunities for economic self-sufficiency, rebuild local community and promote a return to local resource use, leading us to a better, fairer, more locally-connected world.